usgs-makerspace/wbeep-processing/README.md

 There are two docker images used in the processing steps --- one for R, and one for tippecanoe.
 The built images are stored in the Docker registry at https://code.chs.usgs.gov/wma/iidd/wbeep-data-processing.
 If you need to update the images, follow these steps:

-1. Make the appropriate changes to the Dockerfile, and make sure it builds locally using `docker-compose build` while in the directory containing both the Dockerfile and docker-compose.yml.
+1. Make the appropriate changes to the Dockerfile, and make sure it builds locally by running `docker-compose build` in the terminal from the directory containing both the Dockerfile and docker-compose.yml.

 2. Make a pull request and have it reviewed.

-3. When the pull request is merged, it should trigger a Jenkins job that will build the image and push it to the docker registry tagged as `R-latest` or `tippecanoe-latest`.
+3. When the pull request is merged, it should trigger a Jenkins job (watching only the Dockerfile in the repo) that will build the image and push it to the docker registry tagged as `R-latest` or `tippecanoe-latest`.

 ### Docker image tagging